xsSplater/BetterFireGrenade/README.md

 ## Credits

-* Thanks to DMF, DML and DLS devs for making this possible.
+* Thanks to DMF and DML devs for making this possible.
 * Thanks to my ADHD for making me do this.
 * Idea thanks to the inumerous suggestions in the Darktide Modders discord server.